riversyang/OIPs/OIPs/oip-1.md

 Olympus is a groundbreaking financial ecosystem that defines the protocol for cryptocurrency-based financial products.
 The Olympus ecosystem provides investors with a comprehensive financial marketplace filled with financial products, services, and applications that serve their investment needs.
 Olympus Labs provides the tools for investors to construct a well-diversified portfolio, to hedge their downside risk, and to make positive returns in all market conditions.

-In this document, we will describe the architecture of Index, the first financial product on the platform.
-Firstly, we will make a high-level design describing the general ideas of the components, then we will go into details for each of the described components, including their roles, responsibilities and how the interactions are done among them.
+In this document, we will describe the architecture of the Index product, the first financial product on the platform.
+Firstly, we will make a high-level design describing the general ideas of the components, then we will go into details for each of the described components, including their roles, responsibilities, and the interactions amongst the component modules.

-Next, we will list possibilities of the usage of MOT token on the platform, advantages and disadvantages.
+Next, we will list the potential use cases of the native token of the Olympus Protocol, MOT, and discuss the advantages and disadvantages of these use cases.
 Finally, we will describe some possibilities which might be extended in the near future.

 ## High Level Design

 An index is an indicator or measure of something, and in finance, it typically refers to a statistical measure of change in a securities market.
-In the case of financial markets, stock and bond market indices consist of a hypothetical portfolio of securities representing a particular market or a segment of it.
+In the case of financial markets, stock and bond market indexes consist of a hypothetical portfolio of securities representing a particular market or a segment of it.

-On Olympus Labs platform, it doesn't exactly mean the index on a traditional platform, instead, it tries to create a different mode of the index based on the blockchain.
-More specifically, an index on Olympus platform means the combination of different tokens and the weights of them.
+On the Olympus Labs platform, it doesn't exactly mean the index on a traditional platform, instead, it tries to create a different mode of the index based on the blockchain.
+More specifically, an index on the Olympus platform means the combination of different tokens and their respective weights.

-The goals of this design is to make it a product which is:
+The goals of this design is create an architecture that satisfies the following:

 1. Scalable
 2. Extensible
-3. Developer friendly.
+3. Developer friendly
-4. Decentralized.
+4. Decentralized
-5. DAO.
+5. DAO

-To be able to make goals listed above, the system needs to be designed in a such a flexible/extensible way, that needs to be build with the combination of different components, they are:
+To meet the goals listed above, the system needs to be designed in a flexible/extensible way.
+Hence the need for modular component design.
+The main components of the system are the following:

 1. Exchange provider and its adapters.
 2. Strategy provider and its clients.